Aadil101/windmill-data-analysis/README.md

 MS_res_c = SS_res_c/(n - (k+1))
 ```

-The transformed model describes number of bacteria regressed with the
-natural logarithm of minutes of exposure.
-This yields higher
-*R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.984 and 0.982
-respectively, suggesting a better fit to the data than the straight-line
-model.
-MSres is `r`MS\_res\_c\`, which is lower than the MSres for the
-straight-line model, implying lower variance due to the transformed
-model.
-There is a minor issue with the normality assumption as the
-residuals are fairly close to the line and farther at the extremes in
-the Normal Probability plot, but note that observation 1 is clearly an
-outlier.
-There is not much of a pattern in the Residuals vs. Predicted
-Responses plot, so there is less of a case for nonlinearity, but the
-outlier continues to be an issue.
-In conclusion, the transformed model
-is pretty adequate in representing the data.")
+The transformed model describes number of bacteria regressed with the natural logarithm of minutes of exposure.
+This yields higher *R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.984 and 0.982 respectively, suggesting a better fit to the data than the straight-line model. *MS*<sub>res</sub> here is lower than the *MS*<sub>res</sub> for the straight-line model, implying lower variance due to the transformed model.
+There is a minor issue with the normality assumption as the residuals are fairly close to the line and farther at the extremes in the Normal Probability plot, but note that observation 1 is clearly an outlier.
+There is not much of a pattern in the Residuals vs. Predicted Responses plot, so there is less of a case for nonlinearity, but the outlier continues to be an issue.
+In conclusion, the transformed model is pretty adequate in representing the data.")